Top tips for how to save money when buying clothes

 Exploring such sections can be an ideal way to stay within your clothing budget, but you might also like to make use of online store filters.
 Most shops allow you to shop by price so that you can view the most affordable options or clothing within a specific price range tosave money.

-The market is full of cost-effective clothing options, and it can be tempting to put all your money into the most affordable shirts, trousers, and dresses you can find.
+The market is full of cost-effective clothing options, and putting all your money into the most affordable shirts, trousers, and dresses you can find can be tempting.
 However, the most cost-effective clothing doesn’t always help you save money.
 Instead, it might make you spend even more.

 Some of the cheapest garments for sale can be made with substandard materials.
 They might tear at the seams, stretch, warp, or even fade.
 Before long, you might bethrowing them into a landfill because they’re no longer fit for purpose.